pragma-/pbot/doc/FAQ.md

 ## How do I make PBot remember my `date` timezone?
 Use the [`my`](Commands.md#my) command to set the `timezone` user metadata for your user account.
 Your hostmask must match the user account.
+The `my` command will automatically create a user account for you if one does not exist.

     my timezone <your timezone>

 ## How do I make PBot remember my `weather` location?
 Use the [`my`](Commands.md#my) command to set the `location` user metadata for your user account.
 Your hostmask must match the user account.
+The `my` command will automatically create a user account for you if one does not exist.

     my location <your location>